mrrobot-ec/asxiv/README.md

 3. Styling updates in CSS modules
 4. New page types in `/pages/pdf/`

+### Page Reference Format
+The AI uses a standardized format for page references: `(page N)` where N is the page number.
+These are automatically converted to clickable links that navigate the PDF viewer.
+This simple format avoids complex regex parsing while maintaining clean functionality.

 ## Contributing

 We welcome contributions!
 Here's how to get started: